squidfunk/mkdocs-material/docs/tutorials/blogs/navigation.md

     Note that `authors` is a list, so you can specify multiple authors.

-With the Insiders edition, you can create custom author index pages that can highlight the contributions of an author as well as provide additional information about them.
+You can create custom author index pages that can highlight the contributions of an author as well as provide additional information about them.

-!!! example "Add author page <!-- md:sponsors -->"
+!!! example "Add author page"

     First, you need to enable author profiles in the `mkdocs.yml`: